tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/访问管理/访问控制/访问控制基本概念_intl.md

 ### Private principle

+> **Note:**
-**By default, all Tencent Cloud COS resources are private.**
+> By default, all Tencent Cloud COS resources are private.

-The resource owner (the Tencent Cloud root account creating a bucket resource) has the highest permission on the resource, and can grant access permissions to others or anonymous users by editing and writing an access policy.
+- The resource owner (the Tencent Cloud root account creating a bucket resource) has the highest permission on the resource, and can grant access permissions to others or anonymous users by editing and writing an access policy.

-When a Tencent Cloud CAM account is used to create a bucket or upload an object, its parent root account is the resource owner.
+- When a Tencent Cloud CAM account is used to create a bucket or upload an object, its parent root account is the resource owner.

-The root account of the bucket owner can authorize other Tencent Cloud root accounts to upload objects (i.e. cross-account upload).
+- The root account of the bucket owner can authorize other Tencent Cloud root accounts to upload objects (i.e. cross-account upload).
 In this case, the object owner is still the root account of the bucket owner.

 ### Access control policy